slevithan/oniguruma-parser/src/optimizer/README.md

 [Oniguruma](https://github.com/kkos/oniguruma) is an advanced regular expression engine written in C that's used in Ruby (via a fork named Onigmo), PHP (`mb_ereg`, etc.), TextMate grammars (used by VS Code, GitHub, Shiki, etc. for syntax highlighting), and many other tools.

-`onigurua-parser`'s optimizer is a JavaScript library that transforms Oniguruma patterns into optimized versions of themselves.
+`oniguruma-parser`'s optimizer is a JavaScript library that transforms Oniguruma patterns into optimized versions of themselves.
 This optimization includes both minification and performance improvements.
 Optimized regexes always match *exactly* the same strings.

 Example: